TheOddOracle/FVTT-DX3rd-System/README.md

 # FVTT-DX3rd-System

-This is an unofficial English Localization of ksx's FVTT DX3rd implementation
+This is an unofficial English Localization of ksx's FVTT DX3rd implementation, still WIP as of now and really only meant for personal use.

 Installation Instructions
 -------------